 How to clean your mountain bike - our top tips for keeping your bike spotless

-There are several ways of cleaning your mountain bike from quick car park rinse right through to proper deep cleans where every inch of the bike gets a touch of love.
-Here, we’ll focus on what to do with your dirty bike from the very moment you get home regardless of whether you’ve got a garden, or you’re washing your bike in the shower.
+There are several ways to clean your mountain bike.
+This includes the quick car park rinse to proper deep cleans where every inch of the bike gets a touch of love.
+Here, we’ll focus on what to do with your dirty bike from the moment you get home regardless of whether you’ve got a garden or you’re washing your bike in the shower.
 This should also be done even if you’ve given your bike a quick post-ride hose down at the trail centre.

 In the summer, this process can be pared down to a simple rinse with a more irregular chain cleaning cycle, depending on how filthy it gets.

-After your ride, before you start with your bike cleaning, you’ll need to get everything ready to go, including yourself.
+After your ride, you’ll need to get everything ready to go, including yourself.
 The UK winters can get pretty cold so have some warm clothing ready before you start the cleaning process and then get blasting with a hose.
-It’s also wise to leave the shower until after the bike wash because you might get a little dirty while hosing half the forest off it.
+It’s also wise to leave the shower until after the bike wash because you might get dirty while hosing half the forest off it.

-You’ll then need to prep your cleaning station with a method of holding your bike upwards.
+You’ll need to prepare your cleaning station by holding your bike upwards.
 This can mean propping it up with a rear wheel stand, a fully-fledged bike work stand, or simply a wall.
-The ultimate best option is a proper work stand, which will allow you to get to every inch of your bike easily and if you’re a budding home mechanic, you should have one on hand anyway.
+The best option is a proper work stand, which allows you to reach every inch of your bike.
+If you’re a budding home mechanic, you should have one.

-And onto what cleaning products you’ll need.
-This can vary as cleaners come in different forms but a basic bike cleaning kit should include a mild degreaser, a spray cleaner, a method of cleaning the chain, and two brushes, a large soft one and a slim, more precise detailing brush.
-One or two clothes or rags will then finish off the job.
+Now, on to what cleaning products you’ll need.
+This can vary, as cleaners come in different forms, but a basic bike cleaning kit should include a mild degreaser, a spray cleaner, a method of cleaning the chain, and two brushes: a large soft one and a slim, more precise detailing brush.
+One or two clothes or rags will then finish the job.

 Step one - Initial rinse and chain clean

-With everything prepared, grab a hose or a bucket of fresh water and give your bike a spray.
+With everything prepared, grab a hose or a bucket of fresh water and spray your bike.
 This will rehydrate any dried-on mud while removing any excess, leaving you with less to clean manually.
-Now, you should reach for your spray cleaner and give your bike a good foaming before letting it sit while you move onto the bike’s chain.
+Now, reach for your spray cleaner and foam your bike before letting it sit while you move onto the chain.

-As the cleaner is working its magic it’s time to focus some attention on the chain where you’ll either use a chain cleaning tool, specific brush or pair of toothbrushes and some degreaser to give the chain a once over.
-Neglecting to clean your chain leads to rust and premature wear, especially in the wetter months, so it’s important to spend a bit of time with this.
+As the cleaner is working its magic it’s time to focus on the chain where you’ll either use a chain cleaning tool, specific brush or pair of toothbrushes and some degreaser to give the chain a once over.
+Neglecting to clean your chain leads to rust and premature wear, especially in the wetter months, so it’s important to spend time here.
 While you’re here, it’s a great time to scrub your cassette with more degreaser (or the leftovers from your chain cleaner) but don’t rinse the degreaser off just yet.

 Step two - Get scrubbing

-At this point, the bike might have dried a little bit so it doesn’t hurt to give it another dashing of water.
-But before your softest brush or sponge hits the bike, give the bristles a good soaking too just to soften them up further and wash away any dirt that was left after your previous wash.
+At this point, the bike might have dried a little so it doesn’t hurt to give it another dashing of water.
+But before your softest brush or sponge hits the bike, give the bristles a good soaking to soften them and wash away any dirt left after your previous wash.

 Starting from the top, so that’s the handlebar and saddle, agitate the muck as you work down the bike.
 Afterwards, give your rims a quick once-over before reaching for the finer brushes in your arsenal.
 To free mud from your tyres you’ll need a firmer brush and to get in all the nooks and crannies of your linkage, a split brush like the Juice Lubes Double Ender is the weapon of choice.
 A brush like this also makes light work of wrapping around your bike’s hubs.

-Mountain bike suspension has external wiper seals with the purpose of keeping mud from getting in.
-However, it’s imperative to clear any post-ride mud to maintain the best performance.
+Mountain bike suspension has external wiper seals to keep mud from getting in.
+It’s imperative to clear any post-ride mud to maintain the best performance.
 The best way to do this is to get a clean rag and carefully go around each seal to remove the dirt.
 Don’t go too hard otherwise, you can damage your stanchion and introduce dirt into the internals of these components.

 Thereafter, you can go as far as you like with your cleaning.
-If you have a work stand, you can take your wheels out and get right into places you wouldn’t usually reach or you can call it done and ready to ride for another day.
+If you have a work stand, you can take your wheels out and get into places you wouldn’t usually reach or call it done and ready to ride for another day.

 Once everything's up to standard, you can rinse your whole bike, while paying special attention to the drivetrain, backwards pedalling as you blast the degreaser away from the chain's links.